Cray-HPE/docs-csm/operations/CSM_product_management/Apply_Security_Hardening.md

    If Kubernetes API Auditing is enabled, then it is recommended to set `--audit-log-maxage` to 30 or appropriate value

    and `--audit-log-maxsize` parameter to 100 or appropriate value.

+   For more information on setting the audit parameters refer [Audit parameter settings](../security_and_authentication/Audit_Logs.md).